richmahn/en_tn/psa/front/intro.md

 #### What are the Messianic psalms? ####

 Some psalms are called "Messianic psalms."
-These are psalms that New Testament writers considered to prophesy about the Messiah, Jesus Christ.
+New Testament writers considered these psalms to prophesy about the Messiah, Jesus Christ.
 They cited Psalms 2, 8, 16, 22, 34, 40, 41, 45, 68, 69, 89, 102, 109, 110, and 118 at least one time each in the New Testament.

 #### What are superscriptions in the Psalms? ####